Phillip Barker (film director)

-He is best known for his work as a production designer, particularly his work with director Atom Egoyan, which includes ten feature films and two live operas.
+As a production designer, his work includes eleven feature films and two live operas with director Atom Egoyan.
 In 2006, Barker received a Directors Guild of Canada Award for Outstanding Achievement in Production Design for his work on Egoyan's Where the Truth Lies.

-Barker's production design has also been featured in films by directors such as Brian De Palma, Mira Nair, Lisa Cholodenko and Neil LaBute, as well as on the television series Reign (2013–2015), American Gothic (2016) and Star Trek: Discovery (2020).
+Barker's production design has also been featured in films by directors such as Brian De Palma, Mira Nair, Lisa Cholodenko and Neil LaBute and Adam Bernstein.